andy-page-developer/Blogger-Compact-Dashboard/README.md

 **Known Issues**

 - Modals for things like Delete Confirmation etc are the same size as the expanded Filter Label Modal
+- All Icons are now colored black and smaller.

 **Version History**